Johor Bahru: Land

 The internal roads linking different parts of the city are mostly federal roads constructed and maintained by Malaysian Public Works Department.
 There are five major highways linking the Johor Bahru Central Business District to outlying suburbs: Tebrau Highway and Johor Bahru Eastern Dispersal Link Expressway in the northeast, Skudai Highway in the northwest, Iskandar Coastal Highway in the west and Johor Bahru East Coast Highway in the east.
 Pasir Gudang Highway and the connecting Johor Bahru Parkway cross Tebrau Highway and Skudai Highway, which serve as the middle ring road of the metropolitan area.

 The Johor Bahru Inner Ring Road, which connects with the Sultan Iskandar customs complex, aids in controlling the traffic in and around the central business district.
 Access to the national expressway is provided through the North–South Expressway and Senai–Desaru Expressway.
 The Johor–Singapore Causeway links the city to Woodlands, Singapore with a six-lane road and a railway line terminating at the Southern Integrated Gateway.

 Bus

-The main bus terminal of the city is the Larkin Sentral located in Larkin.
+The main bus terminals of the city are Johor Bahru Sentral and Larkin Sentral located in Larkin.
+Major local bus operators in the city are Causeway Link, MyBAS, Maju and S&S. Buses in Johor Bahru currently accept cashless payments such as Visa card, NFC using smartphone or smartwatch, and QR code payment, making it the first Malaysian city to support contactless payment using smart devices on urban bus network.

 Other bus terminals include Taman Johor Jaya Bus Terminal and Ulu Tiram Bus Terminal.
-Larkin Sentral has direct bus services to and from many destinations in West Malaysia, southern Thailand and Singapore, while Taman Johor Jaya and Ulu Tiram Bus Terminals serve local destinations.
-Major bus operators in the city are Causeway Link, Maju and S&S. It is possible to get around the city by bus, though the frequency of the bus might be an issue.
+Larkin Sentral has direct bus services to and from many destinations in West Malaysia, Thailand and Singapore, while Taman Johor Jaya and Ulu Tiram Bus Terminals serve local destinations.